Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 “It is just an excuse and justification for them to raid.
 The public would be outraged.
 It is scandalous.”

-She argued police were “setting themselves up” as the “enemies” of sex workers, adding if women weren’t comfortable reporting violent incidents, violent men would be “left to attack again”.
+She argued police were “setting themselves up” as the “enemies” of sex workers, adding that if women were not comfortable reporting violent incidents, violent men would be “left to attack again”.

-“This is having a massive impact on women – they are terrified and they are being terrorised by the police raids and it means they don’t feel able to come forward and report any violent, exploitative or abusive situations,” she said.
+“This is having a massive impact on women – they are terrified and they are being terrorised by the police raids and it means they don’t feel able to come forward and report any violent, exploitative or abusive situations,” said Ms Adams.

-A spokesperson for Essex Police told The Independent its records showed Southend police officers visited the premises detailed in Ms Adams’ letter on 14 March, and they did not need a warrant as they were carrying out a routine welfare check.
+A spokesperson for Essex Police told The Independent its records showed Southend police officers visited the premises detailed in Ms Adams’s letter on 14 March, and they did not need a warrant as they were carrying out a routine welfare check.

 “One of the women was invited for a voluntary interview, which is to be at her convenience, on suspicion of the offence of managing and keeping a brothel.”

-Essex Police said no threats were made to the woman, with the spokesperson adding officers were obliged to implement measures to stop “vulnerable people from being exploited” and “investigate thoroughly” if they think it is occuring.
+Essex Police said no threats were made to the woman, with the spokesperson adding that officers were obliged to implement measures to stop “vulnerable people from being exploited” and “investigate thoroughly” if they think it is occurring.

-In response to criticism of its officers, a spokesperson for Norfolk Police said: “I can confirm we’ve received a third party report in relation to this matter and await further information before this can be progressed further.”
+In response to criticism of its officers, a spokesperson for Norfolk Police said: “I can confirm we’ve received a third-party report in relation to this matter and await further information before this can be progressed further.”

-*Name changed to protect identity
+*Name has been changed to protect identity

 Register for free to continue reading